apache/nuttx-apps/nshlib/README.txt

     2.0100 sec
     nsh>

-  The additional 10 millseconds in this example is due to the way that the sleep command works: It always waits one system clock tick longer than requested and this test setup used a 10 millisecond periodic system timer.
+  The additional 10 milliseconds in this example is due to the way that the sleep command works: It always waits one system clock tick longer than requested and this test setup used a 10 millisecond periodic system timer.
 Sources of error could include various quantization errors,